 The function of the adductors is to adduct the femur toward the midline, but they also assist hip flexion and extension.

-Many groin injuries develop because of poor tissue quality through this area.
+Many groin injuries develop because of poor tissue quality in this area.
 What tends to occur is the adductors become fibrotic and develop adhesions because they are weak or overworked.
 A length tension assessment will be able to determine if you need soft tissue treatment in this area.

-If this region is restricted, injury risk is much higher and the antagonists, like the glute medius, are unable to fire correctly.
+If this region is restricted, the injury risk is much higher and the antagonists, like the glute medius, are unable to fire correctly.

 Figure 1: Adductor Group